 How we can help you

-We care for people who have problems with their joints, muscles or bones or who have autoimmune conditions.
+We care for people 16 years of age and over who have problems with their joints, muscles or bones or who have autoimmune conditions.
 Autoimmune conditions are where your immune system attacks your body's own cells, tissues and organs.

 We manage and treat illnesses such as: